El Salvador Traditions: Exploring a Unique & Vibrant Culture

 Carnival dancers in bright costumes.

 Many interesting traditional foods are unique to El Salvador.
-Here are a few:
+Let’s dive into a few!

 A 9 year old girl holds in her hand one ‘pupusa’ stuffed with cheese and shredded carrot.
 She smiles joyfully.
 She is wearing a purple polo shirt and has her hair in a ponytail.
 The background is a blue wall.

-Coffee: While this is not a unique food item in general, the Salvadoran specialty is green, or unroasted, coffee.
-Coffee in El Salvador is a tradition that extends back to the early 1800s, when it was first cultivated.
+While coffee itself is not a unique food item, the Salvadoran specialty is green, or unroasted, coffee.
+This coffee is much milder in flavor with a hint of sweetness.
+Coffee is an El Salvador tradition that extends back to the early 1800s, when it was first cultivated.
 It still makes up over 50% of exports from El Salvador.

-Tamales: Popular in several Latin American countries, tamales vary in their fillings and what they’re wrapped in.
-Salvadoran tamales are made wrapped in banana leaves or corn husks.
+Popular in several Latin American countries, tamales vary in their fillings and what they’re wrapped in.
+Salvadoran tamales come in banana leaves or corn husks.
 They tend to be milder in spice than Mexican tamales.

 El Salvador traditions include many stunning trades and products unique to the country.